Creating Hope and Opportunity for Alabama Students' Education (CHOOSE) Act of 2024

 • The first 500 ESAs go to students with special needs.

-• The rest of the ESAs go to students from families with income up to 300% of the federal poverty level.
+• Then, students and siblings of students who got ESAs last year, students of active-duty service members in priority schools, and students from families with income up to 300% of the federal poverty level.

 • The first 500 ESAs go to students with special needs.